irisnet/goz/phase-3/deceptive.md

-# Deceptive And Fix
+# Deceptive Relay And Fix

-This article described the method and fix of `deceptive relay` in ICS-20 [Abnormal Scenes](./scenes.md) we write before.
+This article describes the problem and fix of `deceptive relay` in ICS-20 [Abnormal Scenes](./scenes.md) we wrote before.

-## deceptive relay
+## Deceptive relay

-ICS20 packets sent through unordered channel can be repeated relayed, causes the number of cross-chain tokens minted on counterparty chain is greater than the number of escrowed native tokens on source chain.
+ICS20 packets sent through unordered channel can be repeatedly relayed, causing more tokens minted on the counterparty chain than what's escrowed on the  source chain.

-For unordered channel, the chain will save packet acknowledgement after receiving the packet.
-And the chain should check whether the packet has been received before packet execution.
+For unordered channel, a blockchain will save a corresponding acknowledgement after receiving a packet.
+And the blockchain should check whether a received packet has already been processed before executing the packet.

 https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/04-channel/keeper/packet.go#L243